-The director acknowledges his responsibilities for complying with the requirements of the Companies Act 2006 with respect to accounting records and the preparation of financial statements.
+The directors acknowledge their responsibilities for complying with the requirements of the Companies Act 2006 with respect to accounting records and the preparation of financial statements.

-The member has not required the company to obtain an audit of its financial statements for the year in question in accordance with section 476.
+The members have not required the company to obtain an audit of its financial statements for the year in question in accordance with section 476.